SB-Chalmers/bt_python/book/support/01_intro.md

 In research, technical debt leads to delays, errors, and lost knowledge.
 Good habits early on — like clear naming, documentation, and modular coding — stop technical debt from accumulating and keep projects strong over time.

-A well-maintained codebase protects not just the research itself, but also the ability to build upon it in the future.

 ---